Canon RF lens mount

 The Canon RF lens mount is an interchangeable-lens mount developed by Canon for its full-frame mirrorless interchangeable-lens cameras, and featured first by the EOS R, followed by the EOS RP.
 The RF mount was announced in September 2018.
 In May 2022, Canon announced APS-C EOS R cameras (the EOS R10 and EOS R7) and RF-S lenses designed for these cameras.

 The RF mount allows for the use of Canon EF and EF-S mount lenses using one of three Canon-made lens adapters.
 When an RF-S or EF-S lens is attached, however, the camera will only function as an APS-C camera, not a full-frame camera.

 The "RF" retroactively stands for "Re-Imagined Focus".

 Details

 Canon full-frame cameras have used the EF lens mount since 1987.
-In comparison with that mount, the RF mount's inner diameter is the same at 54 mm.
-The RF mount's flange focal distance at 20 mm is much shorter than that of the Canon EF and EF-S mounts at 44 mm.
-The EF-M mount has a flange focal distance of 18 mm.
+The RF mount's inner diameter is the same at 54 mm, while its flange focal distance, at 20 mm, is shorter than that of the Canon EF and EF-S mounts at 44 mm and longer than the EF-M mount at 18 mm.

 An EF-EOS R lens adapter enables Canon EF, EF-S, TS-E and MP-E lenses to be used on cameras that have the RF mount.
 The three adapters have differing features: